-The History major will take three of the four World History survey courses (HIS 110, 120, 161, and 171), both of the United States History surveys (HIS 201 and 202) and Methods of History (HIS 210), as well as five upper-level 300+ history courses.
+The Bachelor of Arts in History major will take three of the four World History survey courses (HIS 110, 120, 161, 171,) both of the United States History surveys (HIS 201 and 202) and Methods of History (HIS 210.)
+Majors are also required to take four upper-level 300+ history courses, three one credit topical history seminars (HIS 499) and complete either a six hour internship or senior thesis.
+Students intending to go on to graduate study are strongly encouraged to select the thesis option.

-The History Political Science major will choose one of the sequence of four World

-History courses (HIS 110, 120, 161 an 171), both of the United States History sequence (HIS 201, 202) and Methods of History 210, American Government (POL 112) and three seminars (HIS 499).
-In addition, the political science history major will take POL/COM 204 or 422, as well as four additional upper-division POL courses though one upper-division HIS can be used as a substitute.
+The Bachelor of Arts in History/Political Science major will choose one of the sequence of four World History courses (HIS 110, 120, 161, and 171,) both of the United States History sequence (HIS 201 and 202) and Methods of History 210, American Government (POL 112) and three seminars (HIS 499.)
+In addition, the political science history major will take POL/COM 204 or 422, as well as four additional upper-division POL courses, though one upper-division HIS can be used as a substitute.
 These majors are also encouraged to take geography or economics courses.
-An internship of six credit hours or six hours of a thesis is required (see traditional history major requirements for department recommendation).
+An internship of six credit hours or six hours of a thesis is required (see traditional history major requirements for department recommendation.)